-The Urban County plans to use CDBG and HOME funds to support a number of affordable housing activities, including an owner-occupied residential rehabilitation program, various downpayment assistance programs, and maintenance and rehabilitation of rental housing.
-These activities are expected to provide a 49 unit production for homeless veterans (Victory Gardens), 48 new low income apartments for seniors (Irwin Village), 5 acquisitions/rehab for low income families (STAND), 3 owner occupied rehabs, and downpayment assistance to 5 households annually.
+The Urban County plans to use CDBG and HOME funds to support several affordable housing activities, including an owner-occupied residential rehabilitation program, various downpayment assistance programs, and maintenance and rehabilitation of rental housing.
+These activities are expected to provide a 40-unit senior affordable housing (Creekside), multi-family 15 unit apartment complex rehabilitation for victims of domestic violence (Villa D. Flore) 5 acquisitions/rehab for low-income families (STAND), downpayment assistance to 5 households annually, and develop 3 lots with 12 units for homeless (SHARED housing).

 One Year Goals for the Number of Households to be Supported

-Homeless 49
+Homeless 12

-Non-Homeless 13
+Non-Homeless 65

-Special-Needs 48
+Special-Needs 0

-Total 110
+Total 77